 Simon was initially a parent governor from 2014 – 16 and is now a Trust appointed governor.
 He has a son in Year 10.
 As well as being vice-chair of the governors, Simon focuses on helping the school forge links with Russell Group universities.

 Simon is a Professor at the London School of Economics and has extensive teaching and management experience in the education sector.
 Simon is state school educated, before going on to study at the LSE, at universities in Italy and the United States.
 Previously also an elected parent governor of a state primary school in London, he is a passionate supporter of non-denominational, non-selective, co-educational schools like the West London Free School and is particularly interested in ensuring that we stretch our most capable pupils to their full ability.

 Simon was appointed governor in 2014 for a period of two years and reappointed in 2016 for a period of a further three years.

 Governor and Chair of the Finance Sub-Committee

-Nicola is Finance Director at St George’s Hospital Trust, the only remaining independently governed medical school in the UK.
-She was until the end of 2015 the Finance Director of University College London.
-She is also a Council member of the ICAEW and a governor and chair of the Finance and Audit Committee at the UCL Academy (a sponsored Academy in Camden).
+Nicola is Finance Director at St George’s University of London, the only remaining independent medical school in the UK.
+She was until the end of 2015 the Deputy Finance Director of University College London.
+She is also a Council member of the ICAEW.
 Nicola was educated at a grammar school in Kingston before joining Ernst & Young where she qualified as an accountant.
-She has an interest in equality and widening participation in higher education, having previously sat on the Audit Committee of the Equality Challenge Unit.
+She has an interest in equality and widening participation in higher education, having previously sat on the Audit Committee of the Equality Challenge Unit and was also a governor and chair of the Finance and Audit Committee at the UCL Academy (a sponsored Academy in Camden).